m1el/m1el.github.io/_posts/2020-04-11-oculus-tls.md

 ## DLL injection

-To extract *all* TLS keys, we need to control the running process from the very beginning.
+To extract *all* TLS keys, we need to control the running process from the beginning of its execution.
 One way to do this is to set `gflags` to use DLL injector program as a debugger for the process.
 The program we want to debug is called `OVRServer_x64.exe`, so let's create `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\OVRServer_x64.exe` key in registry and set `Debugger` string value to command line of our injector.